-Fig. 25: Support managers provided for other women's health issues working hours, and phased return following time off.
+Figure 25 details the most common types of support provided for other women's health issues by line managers, and include paid time off for medical appointments, paid sick leave, reasonable adjustments to working pattern, workload and work location, Occupational Health referrals, flexible working hours, and phased return following time off.
 Importantly, the percentages for each of these were often lower than for other specific health issues covered in the survey.
 Other supports offered included the potential to move job roles/work part-time, providing facilities within the working environment and specialist counselling referrals, and other paid leave.
 Unpaid time off for medical appointments, other unpaid leave, financial security/opportunities for paid overtime and additional resources were seldom provided, with no responses for unpaid sick leave.